sveltejs/rfcs/text/0000-style-properties.md

 ### Do nothing, but encourage the use of custom properties

-We could also encourage the use of CSS custom properties for theming without making any changes to Svelte itself, in which case people could get the same end result by wrapping their components in elements that provide custom properties:
+We could also encourage the use of CSS custom properties for theming without making any changes to Svelte itself, in which case people could get the same end result by manually wrapping their components in elements that provide custom properties:

 ```html
 <div style="--rail-color: black; --track-color: red">